genomicsclass/labs/plan.md

 # week 3

 - rafa Monte carlo simulation

+? can you introduce power here using simulation? show how the t-test power depends on alpha, n, sd and mu_x - mu_y?

 - mike Basic inference on microarray